adobeio/adobeio-documentation/README.md

 ### <a name="Configure-Adobe-I/O-Events-as-a-Cloud-Service-in-AEM">Configure Adobe I/O Events as a Cloud Service in AEM</a>

-To configure Adobe I/O events as a cloud service in AEM:
+To configure Adobe I/O Events as a cloud service in AEM:

 1. Open the Cloud Services console, or click the **Tools** icon, then click **Deployment** and **Cloud Services**.